aczi0/ReadingVesper/content/posts/toolbox.md

 * Visio
 * VSM

+### **Operations Research**

+OR is a subfield of computer science, business analytics, industrial engineering and economics.
+It is a powerful mathematical method that helps model the interaction between people, systems and information in order to help optimize certain decisions in order to attain the best outcome possible.

+I have created [a list of common problems](https://www.alexclarizio.com/projects/ "list of OR problems") that can be solved with OR, along with a few modelling tricks that can save many hours of research.

 ### **Website Management**

 * [Netlify](www.netlify.com "Netlify") - "Netlify is a remote-first cloud computing company that offers a development platform that includes build, deploy, and serverless backend services for web applications and dynamic websites